go-vela/worker/DOCS.md

 <p>

 1. Navigate to the `Source Repositories` page @ http://localhost:8888/account/source-repos
-  * For conveinence, you can reference our documentation to [learn how to enable a repo](https://go-vela.github.io/docs/usage/getting-started/enable_repo/).
+  * For convenience, you can reference our documentation to [learn how to enable a repo](https://go-vela.github.io/docs/usage/getting-started/enable_repo/).

 2. Click the blue drop down arrow on the left side next to the org that contains the repo you want to enable.